Compliance & Conformity

 A Product Conformity Assessment prevents the importation of unsafe, substandard or counterfeit goods; it supports government authorities to enforce the implementation of obligatory legislations established for the protection of consumers’ health and safety and the environment.
 Product Conformity Assessment also helps trade facilitation and protects the interests of traders: importers benefit from a faster customs clearance process because verification activities have been completed prior to shipment, and exporters do not take the risk to have their goods rejected at the country of destination because of non-compliance with the requirements

-Surrey Chambers of Commerce work with SGS-UK to help businesses obtain Certificates of Conformity for the following countries:
+Certificates of Conformity are required for the following countries:

 - Bureau Veritas, 5th Floor, 66 Prescot Street, London E1 8HG, tel: 020 7661 0700, website: bureauveritas.co.uk/